 Arena Classic Silicone Cap

-“Silicone swim caps are less likely to pull hair, tear, or overstretch compared to latex options,” adds Schimmelpfenning.
+“Silicone swim caps are less likely to pull hair, tear, or overstretch compared to latex options,” added Schimmelpfenning.
 This cap is also flexible and fits different head shapes, and comes in several bright, eye-catching colors.
 And while some silicone-based caps are more costly than other materials like latex, this one is very affordable.

 For Long, Thick Hair